 How Long Does Reactivation Take?

 Processing times vary by state board.
-Some states process reinstatements within a week; others can take four to eight weeks or longer during busy renewal periods.
-If you’re planning a return-to-work date, factor in processing time and begin the reinstatement steps well in advance.
+Some states process reinstatements within a week; others take four to eight weeks or longer during busy renewal periods.

 Does the Compact License Stay Active During a Break?

-Yes, your compact license stays active as long as you continue meeting your home state’s renewal requirements, including CE hours and any applicable practice hour minimums.
-The NLC doesn’t have a separate renewal process; your multi-state license is maintained through your home state board.
+Yes — your compact license stays active as long as you continue meeting your home state’s renewal requirements including CE hours and any applicable practice hour minimums.
+The NLC has no separate renewal process.

 Moving States While on Leave

-If you move to a new state while you’re on leave, and both states are compact members, you’ll need to apply for a license in your new home state within 60 days.
-Your license from your previous state will be deactivated once the new one is issued.
+If you move to a new compact state while on leave, you’ll need to apply for a license in your new home state within 60 days.
+Your previous state license will be deactivated once the new one is issued.

-If you’re moving to a non-compact state, you’ll need to apply for a single-state license there.
-This is worth factoring into your timeline, especially if you plan to return to travel nursing.
-For state-by-state licensing details, Wanderly’s state license resource can help you understand what each state requires.
+If you’re moving to a non-compact state (like California or New York), you’ll need to apply for a single-state license there.
+Factor this into your timeline, especially if you plan to return to travel nursing.

 What to Do When You’re Ready to Return

-Keeping your license active during a break is the most important thing you can do to protect your career.
-But there are a few additional steps that make the transition back easier:
+Keeping your license active during a break is the single most important thing you can do to protect your career.
+These additional steps make the transition back smoother:

-- Track your expiration date and set a calendar reminder at least 90 days before renewal.
+- Track your expiration date — set a calendar reminder at least 90 days before renewal

-- Document your CE completions and keep copies of certificates for at least four years, as many state boards conduct random audits.
+- Document your CE completions — keep certificates for at least 4 years (state boards conduct random audits)

-- Build a simple professional portfolio that captures your CE history, any certifications, and practice hours — useful when returning to any role, especially travel nursing specialties where documentation matters.
+- Build a professional portfolio — capture your CE history, certifications, and practice hours; especially useful for travel nursing where documentation matters